EmotionCognitionLab/ET-remove-artifacts/README.md

 This tool is designed to help preprocess pupil signal from any eye-tracker (ET).
 This tool includes an automatic blink removal algorithm and a manual plot editor.

+## Overview
 <img src="/docs/overview.png" alt="overview" width="800"/>

+The main feature of this program is to linearly interpolate over artifacts, as determined by detecting significant changes in the pupil velocity (top plot).
+The endpoints of these significant changes are marked with a pink dot (onset) and red dot (offset).
+These endpoints are mapped onto the raw pupil (gray plot in the bottom panel, only the blink events are not obscured).
+The program linearly interpolates across these endpoints and generates the "cleaned" pupil timeseries (green plot).

+Other features of this program are described below (WIP).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->